 The American opioid epidemic has to stop.
 Our hope is that the opioid manufacturers step-up and own what we believe they have done: addicted swaths of the U.S. population to opioids.
 The costs to cities, healthcare providers, police departments, hospitals, insurance companies, and individuals could easily reach several billions of dollars.

-Opioid Class Action Lawsuit and Opioid Multidistrict Litigation (MDL)
+Opioid Class Action Lawsuit & Opioid Multidistrict Litigation (MDL)

 There are two different ways the opioid lawsuits may progress through the legal system.
 Both types of opioid lawsuits might provide compensation to victims, but they do so in different ways.
 Your opioid overdose injury lawyer is going to examine your opioid lawsuit and determine which is best for you.